High impact people making low impact buildings

 You will tour natural buildings in the Peterborough area and meet with builders and homeowners in the region.

-Whether you are looking to build a small backyard project or incorporate natural building materials into code-approved buildings, you’ll find your learning supported in the natural building intensive.
+Whether you are looking to build a small backyard project or incorporate natural building materials into code-approved buildings, you’ll find your learning supported in the natural building workshop intensive.

 Reviews From Our Students